frealmyr/traefik/README.md

 # traefik-host
-A simple configuration for running Traefik as a reverse proxy in a home lab.
+A simple configuration for running Traefik as a reverse proxy for other docker containers in a home lab.
+Also gives the benefit of easy setup and automatic renewal of Let's Encrypt certificates, for both domain and subdomains.

 ### Prerequisite: